-Growing up, it was a running joke that any extended family gathering revolved around food.
-A long and late breakfast was followed by a multi-coursed lunch, and shortly after was a gourmet dinner, either cooked at home or eaten out.
-Indians take food seriously, and I actually think I’ve never in my life been to a gathering with one or more at which there wasn’t some sort of food.
+Growing up, any extended family gathering revolved around food.
+A long and late breakfast was followed by a multi-coursed lunch, and shortly after was a big dinner, either cooked at home or eaten out.
+Indians take food seriously, and I I’ve never in my life been to a gathering without some sort of food.

-So of course, it’s become extremely important to me to a) eat well myself and b) have my family, especially my children, eat well.
+So of course, it’s important to me to a) eat well myself and b) have my children, eat well, too.

 I hesitated for a long time to write this post because we are no where near perfect.
-When I’m chopping carrots for dinner and Nat really wants some, I let him have them.
-I eat breakfast in the car on the way to 9am church more often than I’d like to admit.
+My kids sometimes choose inideal snacks or turn their noses up at “weird” foods.
+I eat breakfast in the car on the way to church more often than I’d like to admit.
 We have generally cooperative little eaters with no sensory issues and the like.
 We often forget to bring things to the dinner table, resulting in much jumping-uppage and distraction.

-(EDIT: After a comment from a sweet friend, I feel the need to make my disclaimers even stronger.
-In no way do I ever think you should force your kid to eat!
+And further, in no way do I think anyone should force their kid to eat.
 Some kids really have special circumstances and/or issues with certain, or all, foods.
 That’s okay.
 It doesn’t make you a bad parent, or him/her a bad kid.
 While I DO think these tips can be helpful for the average kid, I do NOT think they work for all kids.
-Obviously, you’re the one who knows best how to help your child.)
+Obviously, you’re the one who knows best how to help your child.